This site requires a more recent version of Adobe Flash Player to function properly.

 - Other economic factors

-- Crude oil prices has more than doubled since January 2009 to more than $100 per barrel.
-As global demand picks up, commodity prices are likely to remain firm in the future.
+- Crude oil prices are beginning to pick up again after their rapid decline through late 2014 and early 2015.
+The prices are rising on expectations of less production, and as global demand picks up, commodity prices are likely to remain firm in the future.
 This will inhibit Ford's ability to offer greater incentives.

 - The automotive industry is going to experience a combination of pricing pressure from raw material costs and changes in consumer buying habits.